mvcds/my-library/summaries/invisible-women/23 - Humanitarian missions.md

 Women fled home due to male violence, and normally humanitarian missions are desigend by men that don't take that into account.
 Creating unsafe environments for vulnerable women.

+Not to mention that we don't usually measuary, when we do it is poorly and male-driven.
+So we cannot do anything.

 ---

 Understanding of [[0 - Invisible Women]]